Anomaly detection for generic failure monitoring in robotic assembly, screwing and manipulation: Experimental Evaluation

 \subsection{Collected Dataset}

 The dataset comprises both nominal and failure scenarios, summarized in \autoref{tab:dataset}.
-For each application, the robot's wrench forces/torques, joint positions, velocities, and torques are recorded.
-To more precisely evaluate the AD performance, temporal labels for the failure scenarios are introduced.
-An operator provides input to label the time series at the moment an anomaly occurs in the physical setup.
+For each application, the robot's wrench forces/torques, joint positions, velocities, and gripper positions (if available) are recorded.
+To improve AD evaluation, temporal labels are introduced for failure scenarios, provided by an operator at the moment an anomaly occurs.